arunpraveencse/breast-cancer-classification-ml/README.md

 * **Live Deployment:** Streamlit Community Cloud
 * **BITS Virtual Lab Evidence:** Screenshot of assignment execution in the BITS Virtual Lab.

-The README content is intended to be included in the final PDF submission as required by the assignment.

 ---

 ## 10. Conclusion